ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ## Robot Components Overview

-This section provides a detailed overview of the key hardware components used in the Shahrood RC robot for the WRO 2025 Future Engineers category.
+This section provides a detailed overview of the key hardware components used in the ShahroodRC robot for the WRO 2025 Future Engineers category.
 Each component was carefully selected to ensure compatibility, reliability, and optimal performance for tasks like line following, obstacle avoidance, and precise parking.
 The components are seamlessly integrated with the LEGO EV3 platform, leveraging our team’s prior experience to streamline development and focus on competition performance.

 ---